npm/npm-registry-fetch/README.md

 * Default: `'https://registry.npmjs.org'`

 Registry configuration for a request.
 If a request URL only includes the URL path, this registry setting will be prepended.
-This configuration is also used to determine authentication details, so even if the request URL references a completely different host, `opts.registry` will be used to find the auth details for that request.

 See also [`opts.scope`](#opts-scope), [`opts.spec`](#opts-spec), and
 [`opts.<scope>:registry`](#opts-scope-registry) which can all affect the actual